Narue-GS/control/README.md

 # Todo:
-- Wave effect on home banner
+- Wave effect on home banner circuits

 # To think: